kantord/i3-gnome-pomodoro/README.md

 i3-gnome-pomodoro uses dbus to integrate gnome-pomodoro into i3.
 Currently it supports the following features:
 - View timer status in a terminal, and therefore
 - Show timer status on i3bar
+- Control pomodoro state in a terminal, and therefore
+- Control pomodoro state using bindsym (keyboard and mouse shortcuts)

 Here's what i3-gnome-pomodoro looks like on my i3bar:
 ![Pomodoro 24:45 |  075%    uvsFvTK7SffCNaP9 |  |    100% |    100% |    55°C |  24.6 GB |    01.
 07    23.19 |  70%](screenshot.png?raw=true)